-The Breed ID kit and the Breed + Health Kit from Embark are both DNA testing kits for man’s best friend.
-Both kits claim to give a breakdown of the percentage of your dog’s breed makeup.
-The health kit gives additional results for 190 health conditions, inbreeding score, and genetic traits.
+The Breed ID kit and the Breed + Health Kit claim to break down your dog’s breed makeup percentage.
+The health kit gives additional results for 190 health conditions, inbreeding scores, and genetic traits.

-There are a handful of dog DNA testing kits on the market.
-The most well known are Wisdom Panel and Embark.
-But there are other kits as well.
-They are at different price points and offer various levels of depth in terms of the information you get about your pet’s DNA.
+The most well-known dog DNA testing kits on the market are Wisdom Panel and Embark.
+They are at different price points and offer various levels of information about your pet’s DNA.

 Embark in the News

 - Embark Collaborates with Puppybowl: It’s Puppy Bowl time!
 Can you guess the players’ breeds?
-(Washington Post, 2017)
+(Cornell News, 2017)

 - Embark releases scientific findings based on their research: Why Huskies Have Blue Eyes (US News & World Report 2018)

-Nebula Genomics isn’t offering dog genetic testing at this time.
-But why not get yourself tested at the same time as your dog!
-Nebula offers the most secure and complete option for human genetic testing on the market.
+At the moment, Nebula Genomics isn’t offering dog genetic testing.
+But why not get yourself tested at the same time as your dog?
+Nebula provides a secure and complete option for human genetic testing.

-Nebula Genomics also helps customers make sense of all their data.
-The Nebula Research Library hosts constantly updated research that will help you make sense of your genetic results.
+Nebula Genomics helps customers make sense of their data.
+The Nebula Research Library hosts constantly updated research that will help you understand your genetic results.
 We also have a host of DNA exploration tools and ancestry discovery.

 Nebula puts a focus on giving you control of your DNA data.
 We prioritize security and let you control what happens with your data and who can access it.
-It is easy to download your whole genome sequence yourself so that you can do your own analysis, share with health care providers, or input into other analytics systems.
+It is easy to download your whole genome sequence to do your own analysis, share with health care professionals, or input into other analytics systems.

-Did you like our Embark review?
+Did you find our Embark review helpful?
 You can read more reviews on our blog and check out our complete guide to the best DNA test kit and other home tests.